telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

-Now, if you run your application, an empty RadPropertyGrid will be visualized:
+Now, if you run your application, you will see an empty RadPropertyGrid:

 ![](images/RadPropertyGrid_GettingStarted1.png)

-## Binding RadPropertyGrid to an item
+## Binding a RadPropertyGrid to an item

 * Binding to a data item - you may bind RadPropertyGrid to a single data item.
-Thus you will be able to examine and edit it properties.
+Thus, you will be able to examine and edit its properties.
 The only thing you need is to set the Item property of RadPropertyGrid.
-The binding may be performed both in xaml and it code-behind.
+The binding may be performed both in xaml and in the code behind.

 #### __[C#]Example 4: Binding to data item__